niazahamd89/PosePlusSeg/README.md

 1. Please correctly assign the path to the `dataset folder` and `check point files` in the `config.py` file.
 2. Currently we only support single-gpu training (Recommended: TITAN RTX).
+3. As it is a multitask system please be patient for long time training.

 # Test